 On December 20, 2017, the U.S. Congress passed the Tax Cuts and Jobs Act (H.R.
 1) (the "Tax Act"), and on December 22, 2017, President Trump signed the Tax Act into law.
 The Tax Act makes significant changes to the U.S. federal income tax rules applicable to both individuals and entities, including corporations.
 This tax legislation reduced the U.S. statutory corporate tax rate and made other changes that could have an impact on our overall U.S. federal tax liability in a given period.
 The tax legislation also included a number of provisions that limit or eliminate various deductions, including interest expense, performance-based compensation for certain executives and the domestic production activities deduction, among others, that could affect the Company's U.S. federal income tax position.
 The Company is continuing to evaluate the overall impact of this tax legislation on its operations and U.S. federal income tax position.
 See Note 9 (Income Taxes) to the consolidated financial statements included in Part II, Item 8 for further discussion of the Tax Act.
 There can be no assurance that changes in tax laws or regulations, both within the U.S. and the other jurisdictions in which the Company operates, will not materially and adversely affect the effective tax rate, tax payments, financial condition and results of operations.
 Similarly, changes in tax laws and regulations that impact the Company's customers and counterparties or the economy generally may also impact its financial condition and results of operations.
-Similarly, changes in tax laws and regulations that impact the Company's status of U.S. tax reform and its potential effect on an investment in the Company's shares.
+There is some uncertainty as to the impact of the Tax Act on the Company or an investment in the Company's shares.
 Investors should consult with their tax advisors with respect to the status of U.S. tax reform and its potential effect on an investment in the Company's securities.